EEN421/EEN421.github.io/_posts/From-RSS-Noise-to-CISO-Signal:-Automating-Cyber-Threat-Intelligence-That-Actually-Matters.md

 This node loops over each chunk one at a time.

-Its job is sequencing.

-Without this, Discord posts may arrive out of order or too quickly.
+Its job is sequencing: Without this, Discord posts may arrive out of order or too quickly.
 With the loop, each chunk gets passed to Discord, then the workflow loops back for the next one.

 <br/><br/>